 DevOps has gained ground in recent years as a way to combine key operational principles with development cycles, recognizing that these two processes must coexist.
 Siloed post-development operations can make it easier to identify and address potential problems, but this approach requires developers to circle back and solve software issues before they can move forward with new development.
 This creates a complex road map instead of a streamlined software workflow.

-Implementing operations in parallel with software development processes allows organizations to reduce deployment time and increase overall efficiency.
+Implementing operations parallel to software development processes allows organizations to reduce deployment time and increase overall efficiency.

 Security refers to all the tools and techniques needed to design and build software that resists attack, and to detect and respond to defects (or actual intrusions) as quickly as possible.